EARLOBE RECONSTRUCTION AND RESTORATION SURGERY IN PHILADELPHIA, PA

 - Individuals with a history of trauma to the earlobe.

 Philadelphia’s premier plastic surgery practice, W Cosmetic Surgery®, can repair your earlobes to their natural appearance.
-Double board-certified plastic surgeon, Dr. Kevin Ende, is an expert in reconstructive earlobe repair surgery.
+At W Cosmetic are expert in reconstructive earlobe repair surgery.
 Whether you have a minor or severe tear in the earlobe, it can be typically repaired with excellent results.
 Contact us to schedule your consultation.